Puli Thevar was a poligar (or palayakarar)besttoppers.com |

 Vijayanagaram became so a vast a military state, it was too difficult to manage it.
 At one stage territorial division for effective management became a necessity.
 The country was divided into small territories and each territory called 'Amara Nayakka Thaanam' is headed by Amara Nayakkars.
 Subsequently, the divisions were referred to as ''Palayams.''

-There are no specific and acceptable sources of information on the origin of Palaiyakkarar in Tamil country.
-The general belief has been that this kind of system of civil military administration was based on the Kakatiya dynasty's model by the ruler Prataparudra.
-There were, it is believed, 77 Padmanayakas in the kingdom; but the records are not clear.
+kind of system of civil military administration based on the Kakatiya dynasty's model by the ruler Prataparudra.
+There were, it is believed, 77 Padmanayakas in the kingdom.

 The Madurai kingdoms consisted of present day Western Tamil Nadu with Coimbatore, Salem and Kollidam river forming the northern boundary barring Tanjore Kingdom and Western Ghats forming the western border and Kanniyakumari in the South.